-Varicose eczema is particularly common in older people.
+Varicose eczema is particularly common in women, those with varicose veins, and obese older people.
 Reports suggest that 20% of those aged over 70 are affected by it.
 It begins with mild itchiness of your skin around a patch of varicose veins, becoming speckled, scaly and inflamed.
 It may, in some cases, also turn brown and feel hard to the touch.

 Psoriasis is a non-contagious condition that usually causes reddened patches of skin covered with thin silvery scales.
-Although it often develops in the teens or 20s, it can also appear in your 50s or 60s.
+Although it often develops in the teens or 20s, it can also appear in men and women in their 50s or 60s.

 There are a number of types of psoriasis, including plaque psoriasis, scalp psoriasis, guttate psoriasis, pustular psoriasis, nail psoriasis and, sometimes, psoriatic arthritis, which affects the joints.

 Psoriasis can affect about 2% of the UK population, but generally affects adults under 35 most often.